OmicsML/SpatialCTD/README.md

 ## Citation

-If you find our work useful in your research, please consider citing our DANCE package or survey paper:
+If you find our work useful in your research, please consider citing our SpatialCTD paper:

 ```bibtex
 @article{ding2023spatialctd,